Untitled

 Course Description

 This course provides an in-depth study of algebra skills including algebraic laws, polynomials, exponents, linear equalities and inequalities, factoring, functions, set notation, graphing in the Cartesian Coordinate system, and applications.
-Students must take a math assessment for placement purposes prior to registration.
 Prerequisite: Math and Algebra for College or equivalent skills.

 Essential Objectives